cysnhr/discontinued-100-days-of-code/log.md

 ### Day 3: Jan 3, 2023

 **Today's Progress**: Learned about linked lists on [Coderbyte](https://coderbyte.com/video/the-basics-of-linked-lists).
 Wrote code for CS50 Problem Set 1 but failed--I mean, still trying.
+I spent way more than one hour but it's still a jumble of stuff.

 **Thoughts:** I wrote something which is better than nothing...?
 At least that's how I try to comfort myself.
 Also coding while eating dinner is probably not so good for digestion because I feel sick right now and it's not because of the constant errors.